-Once you pay the park’s entrance fee — $25 for passenger vehicles or $15 per person for those walking, biking or boating in — your pass is valid for seven days, making it a no-brainer to visit again if one day isn’t enough for all the activities on your list.
+Once you pay the park’s entrance fee — $25 for passenger vehicles, $20 for motorcycles or $15 per person for those walking, biking or boating in — your pass is valid for seven days, making it a no-brainer to visit again if one day isn’t enough for all the activities on your list.

-One of the best ways to get your bearings and learn about a park’s major attractions, as well as its lesser-known gems, is to stop into the visitor’s center as soon as you enter.
+One of the best ways to get your bearings and learn about a park’s major attractions, as well as its lesser-known gems, is to stop by the visitor’s center as soon as you enter.
 You can talk to a park ranger, get a trail map and use the facilities before you begin your adventure.
-Take note of the park’s closing time while you’re there to ensure you’re on the correct side of the gates when they close.
+Take note of the park’s closing time while you’re there to ensure you’re on the correct side of the gates after hours.

-Once inside the park, you’re unlikely to find amenities like restaurants and gas stations.
+Once inside a park, it’s unlikely that you’ll find amenities like restaurants and gas stations.
 Make sure your car’s gas tank is as full as possible before you enter, and pack plenty of water, snacks and picnic food in your trunk for you and your travel companions.

-Your cellular service might be decent when you enter the park, but you aren’t guaranteed a strong signal as you travel deeper into the wilderness.
-Download trail and park maps for offline use before you start your road trip to a national park.
+Although cellular service might be decent when you enter the park, you aren’t guaranteed a strong signal as you travel deeper into the wilderness.
+Download trail and park maps for offline use before you start your road trip to a Midwest national park.

 Avail can get you there